What is the Division of Rare and Manuscript Collections?

 Why are some items listed as “restricted,” and how do I get permission to see them?

 Donors of collections may choose to restrict access to materials for various reasons — often when they contain sensitive or personal information.
 Please contact us well in advance through firstname.lastname@example.org for assistance in obtaining permission.
-We can forward messages to the specified office or person(s) for review.

 How do I get copies of your materials?